 Never underestimate the power of an orgasm

 We’ve said it before and we’ll say it again – self-love is the best kind of love.
-It’ll come as no surprise that masturbation is one of the best methods for giving you that feel-good factor, so let us introduce you to the Smile Makers The Fireman to heat things up whilst it’s cold outside.
+It’ll come as no surprise that masturbation is one of the best methods for giving you that feel-good factor, so let us introduce you to the Smile Makers The Firefighter to heat things up whilst it’s cold outside.
 When we orgasm, a number of positive hormones are released that help to make us feel out best selves.
 Oxytocin, or ‘the love hormone’, is released, which in turn reduces levels of cortisol, the stress hormone.
 All in all you’ll be left without any winter blues in sight.

 Get as much daylight as possible